Best medical alert systems with GPS

 Active Guardian by Medical Guardian

-Starting at $49.95 per month, the Active Guardian is a portable medical alert device that works both at home and on the go.
-The water-resistant pendant is worn around the neck on an adjustable lanyard.
+Starting at $44.95 per month, the Active Guardian is a portable medical alert device that works both at home and on the go.
+The water-resistant pendant can be worn around the neck on an adjustable lanyard or on a belt clip.
 It’s simple to use and lightweight.

 Active Guardian has an unlimited range of protection, so if you ever have an accident while in the garden or out running errands, Medical Guardian operators will send help to your exact location.

 Help and support: U.S.-based monitoring center with 24/7 support.
-Wireless provided through AT&T cellular service subscription.
+Wireless provided through Verizon cellular service subscription.

 Our favorite for caregivers: